WillemVervoort/Reservoir_EMS/README.md

 Code associated with EMS manuscript under revision.

-More code will be available once the article is accepted.
+Description will be made available once a doi is generated